Collection ID: MSS104

 Biographical / Historical:

-Harry Allen Davis, Jr. was born in Hillsboro, Indiana on May 21, 1914 to Harry Allen Davis and Eva Smith Davis.
+Harry Allen Davis, Jr. was born in Hillsboro, Indiana on May 21, 1914 to Rev. Harry Allen Davis and Eva Smith Davis.
 His family moved to Brownsburg in 1920, where he graduated from Brownsburg High School in 1932.
 He matriculated in the John Herron Art Institute (later Herron School of Art) in 1933 and graduated with a B.F.A. in 1938.
 That same year, Davis won the Prix de Rome in Painting.
 He spent the next two years studying at the American Academy in Rome and traveling all over Europe.
 Davis was offered a third year of study at the Academy, which he spent with the Academy in Greenwich Village in New York City after all American citizens had to flee Italy.
-Davis and fellow Herron Prix de Rome winner Robert Pippenger left Italy on June 28, 1940 on the Excalibur, the last American ship out of the Mediterranean.
+Davis and fellow Herron Prix de Rome winner Robert Pippenger left Italy on June 28, 1940 on the Excalibur.
 Upon completion of the program in 1941, he was named a Fellow of the American Academy in Rome (F.A.A.R.).

 In 1941, Davis became Artist-in-Residence at Beloit College in Wisconsin.
 He taught and painted at Beloit until 1942, when, after the United States entered World War Two, he enlisted in the U.S. Army.
 The Army sent him to North Africa to design camouflage.
 In 1944, he transferred to the Fifth Army Historical Unit in Italy, where Davis was a combat-artist assigned to the 85th Infantry Division.
 Several of his drawings from that time were used in the confidential History of the 5th Army.
 Some of his combat works are in the collection of the U.S. Army Center of Military History.